 The Animal Protection Act requires pet owners to provide adequate food, shelter and water for their pets at all times.
 Airdrie Municipal Enforcement (AME) investigates complaints of animal neglect or suffering.
 During these investigations, officers may require entry to your property.
 Pets will not be taken unless medical attention is required.

-The City of Airdrie has a Dog Control bylaw outlining the responsibilities of dog ownership.
-This is a brief overview of the bylaw.
+The City of Airdrie's Animal Control Bylaw outlines the responsibilities of dog ownership.
 Please refer to the actual bylaw for more detailed information.

 Dog owners must ensure their dogs:

-- have and wear a dog license from when they are three months old
+- have and wear a dog licence from when they are three months old

 - do not run at large